 For all the challenges, the South London-born image-maker now counts as one of her generation’s most exciting and impactful photographers.

 Ijewere’s vibrant, sun-soaked images of women captured in candid moments of joy have long been staples in the pages of fashion magazines such as British Vogue, Garage and i-D. Her commercial client list is equally impressive; brands including Dior, Nina Ricci and Hermès have tapped the 29-year old photographer to collaborate on campaigns.
-She also has a first solo exhibition due to open at C/O Berlin, Germany once lockdown measures are eased and run until September 2.
+She also has a first solo exhibition due to open at C/O Berlin, Germany on May 29 once lockdown measures are eased and run until September 2.

 None of this might have happened were it not for a last-minute decision to add photography to the list of science-based subjects Ijewere selected in her final years of school with a view to studying medicine.
 “I didn’t think at the time that [photography] could be a job, I just knew that it’s something I wanted to study,” she said.
 “I wasn’t even really thinking about the future.”
 But by the time the photographer graduated high school, she knew medicine “just wasn’t for me.”
 Instead, she repeated a year to gain a diploma in fine art before going on to study photography at UAL’s London College of Fashion.